- Portable Games

 Unfortunately, the world's bioterrorism problem became much bigger than anyone anticipated and so a new course of action was needed to handle the problem.
 To that end, consideration was given to creating a team able to react instantly to threats, but the BSAA was still only a civilian NGO.
 Agents couldn't operate freely in sovereign nations and thus were unable to conduct investigations, make pertinent arrests, or even use force when the situation dictated it.
 It became clear that the threat of bioterrorism was now the entire world's problem, and something had to be done.

-In the aftermath of the August 2004 incident involving the ancient parasitic organism "Plaga", the BSAA was the only outside organization with access to the mission report of Leon S. Kennedy, a confidential document not to be viewed by anyone outside of the BSAA or the U.S. government.
+In the aftermath of the August 2004 incident involving the ancient Plaga parasite, the BSAA was the only outside organization with access to the mission report of Leon S. Kennedy, a confidential document not to be viewed by anyone outside of the BSAA or the U.S. government.

 Terragrigia Panic (2004)